Visingsö

+According to the statistics from Jönköping Kommun, in 2023 there was a total population of 684 people living in Vinsingsö, which was a slight decrease in population from 2019 statistics.

 According to legend, a giant named Vist created Visingsö by throwing a lump of soil into the lake so that his wife could use it to step over the lake.

 History

+Archaeological findings suggest that Visingsö was inhabited as early as the Stone Age.

+During the Viking Age (c.
+800–1050 CE), the island may have been an important stop for trade and travel across Lake Vättern.
+Several ancient burial mounds and runestones on the island indicate early settlements.

-In the 12th and 13th century, Näs Castle on the southern end of Visingsö was the residence for the fragile Swedish monarchy.
-Four Swedish kings died there: Karl Sverkersson, Erik Knutsson, Johan Sverkersson, and Magnus Ladulås.
+In the 12th century, the House of Sverker, one of the ruling dynasties of Sweden, made Näs Castle on the southern end of Visingsö their residence during a fragile period of the Swedish monarchy.
+King Sverker the Elder (who ruled from c.
+1130–1156) lived on the island, and four Swedish kings died there: Karl Sverkersson, Erik Knutsson, Johan Sverkersson, and Magnus Ladulås.

-Furthermore, in the 17th century the influential Brahe family resided in Visingsborg, a castle on the eastern side of the island.
+Due to their presence, Visingsö became an important royal and administrative center during medieval times.

+Visingsborg Castle became one of Sweden’s most prominent royal estates during the reign of king Gustav Vasa in the 16th century.
+It played an important role as the seat of nobility and as a strategic outpost for the crown.
+Many powerful Swedish families lived on the island, including the Stålhammar family, who were granted ownership of Visingsö.
+In the 17th century the influential Brahe family resided in Visingsborg.
+The castle was also a centre for trade, with a port for goods that traveled through the lake.

+In 1718, during the Great Northern War, Visingsborg Castle was burned down.
 Both Näs Castle and Visingsborg are presently in ruins and well known landmarks of Visingsö.

 The Swedish Navy planted oak trees on the island beginning in 1831 to provide strategically important timber for future ship construction.
-Once the timber was ready to harvest it was no longer required for ship construction.
+However, once the timber was ready to harvest it was no longer required for ship construction.
 The Swedish Navy declined to harvest the trees when offered them in 1975.
 Consequently, Visingsö is partially covered by oak forests, the rest being farmland.